 - Immerse yourself in the culture: Moving to a foreign country gives you plenty of chances to become familiar with a different culture.
 Learn a few simple phrases of the area’s dominant language.
 Try out a recipe that’s native to your country.
-These are great learning opportunities and will help you thrive in an unfamiliar place.
+These great learning opportunities will help you thrive in an unfamiliar place.

 Save space, time, and money by packing accordingly.